AiJared/stylegan/README.md

-# Image Generation Model using StyleGAN
+# Image Generation Model using NVIDIA's StyleGAN

 ## Key Innovations in StyleGAN